T h e V i o l i n & V i o l a S t u d i o

 Please note that recitals and other performances will be scheduled throughout the year.
 I will always give advanced notice when such events are added to the calendar!

-I WILL be teaching on Presidents’ Day (February 17) and Easter Sunday (April 12).
+I WILL be teaching on Presidents’ Day (February 15).

-There will be no group classes held in June or on April 12 (Easter) or May 10 (Mother's Day).
-Private lessons will be held as normal on these days, through June 7.
+There will be no group classes held on Mother's Day (May 9) or in the month of June.
+Private lessons will be held as normal on these days, through June 12.

 Summer Session: Exact dates TBD.